Tempered White Chocolate Panels

 Using a pizza cutter or sharp knife, cut through the chocolate layer of each strip at 3 1/2-, 4-, 4 1/2-, and 5-inch intervals (cut a roughly equal number of each height).
 Let chocolate panels set completely, 1 to 4 hours, at room temperature.

 Once chocolate is thoroughly set, gently flip over each strip so chocolate is facing down, and peel acetate away from chocolate, leaving a smooth, shiny side to be the outer surface.
 Use an offset spatula to carefully move panels to a parchment-lined baking sheet (do not stack), and let sit until ready to adhere to cake, up to 3 days.

 To apply to buttercream-covered cake, spread a thin layer of buttercream onto one side of each panel below the edge of the cake (for a fondant-covered cake, you can also use a thin coating of melted and cooled white chocolate).
-Starting at one corner of each tier and moving to the left, adhere panels, overlapping slightly and varying heights (see number of panels, below).
+Starting at one corner of each tier and moving to the left, adhere panels, overlapping slightly and varying heights (see number of panels in the cook's note).
 When ready to serve, fill tops of each tier with golden raspberries.

 Number of panels per tier for a square cake: 12-inch tier (4 inches high), 28 panels; 10-inch (4 inches high), 24 panels; 8-inch (3 1/2 inches high), 20 panels; 6-inch (3 inches high), 16 panels.